jdamick/dropwizard-metrics-cloudwatch/README.md

         - env=dev  # for example
       awsSecretKey: <optional>
       awsAccessKeyId: <optional>
-      awsRegion: <region name to use for cloudwatch reporting>
+      awsRegion: <optional: region name to use for cloudwatch reporting>
 ```

 - Namespace must follow the format: